Dosage Form: injection

 No proven antidotes have been established for Cisplatin overdosage.
 Hemodialysis, even when initiated four hours after the overdosage, appears to have little effect on removing platinum from the body because of Cisplatin’s rapid and high degree of protein binding.
 Management of overdosage should include general supportive measures to sustain the patient through any period of toxicity that may occur.

-Note: Needles or intravenous sets containing aluminum parts that may come in contact with Cisplatin Injection should not be used for preparation or administration.
-Aluminum reacts with Cisplatin Injection, causing precipitate formation and a loss of potency.
+Note: Needles or intravenous sets containing aluminum parts that may come in contact with Cisplatin should not be used for preparation or administration.
+Aluminum reacts with Cisplatin, causing precipitate formation and a loss of potency.

 Metastatic Testicular Tumors